 The Commission helps protect quality of life for people living in aged care homes.

-If you're concerned about the quality of care being delivered in an aged care home, including as a result of understaffing or other incidents, you can go to Making a complaint on the Commission website or call 1800 951 822.
+If you're concerned about the quality of care delivered in an aged care home, including as a result of understaffing or other incidents, you can make a complaint on the Commission website or call 1800 951 822.
 Complaints may be open, confidential or anonymous.

-The Commission has a fact sheet for Aged care workers that explains how the Commission works with and supports aged care workers.
+The Commission's Aged care workers: Your voice in improving aged care fact sheet explains how the Commission works with and supports aged care workers.

-General information on Whistle-blower rights and protections is available on the Australian Securities and Investments Commission website.
+General information on whistle-blower rights and protections is available on the Australian Securities and Investments Commission website.

-Also, the new Aged Care Act and strengthened Aged Care Quality Standards will introduce new opportunities for you to engage with your employer about the way care minutes responsibilities are met.
-This includes a requirement for all providers to involve workers in strategic and business planning and consider and respond to feedback under the new strengthened Aged Care Quality Standards.
+Also, the new Aged Care Act and strengthened Aged Care Quality Standards will introduce opportunities for you to engage with your employer about the way care minutes responsibilities are met.
+This includes a requirement for all providers to involve workers in strategic and business planning and consider and respond to feedback.